 You'll be staying in either the V-Berth or the Salon.
 Couples and young ladies get first dibs on the V-Berth.

-The forward berth has your beda( a green at least at one end), 2 small seats and storage.
+The forward berth has your bed( a queen at least at one end), 2 small seats and storage.
 It has a nice locker that's about 3 ft x 2 ft with 2 shelves, there's a drawer under the berth and the best hanging locker on the boat.
 It also has a vanity that works as a desk with great storage when you lift the lid (which has a mirror on the underside).

 A door from the berth opens into the forward head which has a shower, lavatory and toilet.
 We keep towels, washcloths, soap, hair dryer, shampoo and cream rinse here for visitors.
 I also try and keep a supply of things you might have forgotten.